isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2167.md

 ---
-title: Digital quality testing equipment
+title: Packing machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2167
 ---

 ### Description

-Quality testing equipment in measuring the produce quality and freshness
+A machine that automates the packing of farm produce with high speed and high degree of precision, may also include labelling and weighing functions.

 ### Details of Solution